 - Conservation status: Critically endangered

-The slender-snouted crocodile is a medium-sized crocodile that is found in rivers and lakes in African forests.
-As its name suggests, it can be distinguished from other species by its thin mouth parts.
+The West African slender-snouted crocodile is a medium-sized crocodile found in rivers and lakes in West African forests.
+As its name suggests, it can be distinguished from most other species by its thin mouth parts.
 It mainly feeds on fish, but its diet also includes birds, mammals, turtles and snakes.

-The slender-snouted crocodile is critically endangered.
-It is hunted by local people for bushmeat and for its skin.
-It is also affected by over fishing and habitat loss, and its future is far from secure.
+The West African slender-snouted crocodile’s IUCN conservation rating is critically endangered.
+The species is hunted by local people for bushmeat and for its skin.
+It is also affected by over-fishing and habitat loss, and its future is far from secure.
+(Currently, the IUCN treats both slender-snouted crocodiles as a single species.)

 - Also known as the African Dwarf Crocodile, or the West African Dwarf Crocodile.